plotly/plotly.github.io/_posts/subplots/2017-09-08-shared-x-axis-subplots.md

    sub-steps:
     - copy: "In this tutorial we will look at how to create subplots with a shared x-axis."

- - title: Add Your Data to Plotly
+ - title: Add Your Data to Chart Studio
    sub-steps:
     - copy: "Head to Chart Studio’s new online [workspace](https://plot.ly/create) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-Plotly accepts .xls, .xlsx, or .csv files.
+Chart Studio accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
     - copy: "For this tutorial, we'll use the NZ Weather dataset which can be found [here](https://raw.githubusercontent.com/plotly/datasets/master/nz_weather.csv).
 Simply, copy the URL from Github.
 Now, returning to the workspace select 'IMPORT' and then 'By URL'.
 Here, you just paste the URL from Github."
       img: "![Add Data](../static/images/shared-x-axis-subplots/add-data.png)"